mamonu/UnixUtils/README.md

 ### Exercises
 1.1.
 What are the 10 biggest directories at depth 1 in /usr/lib on your virtual machine?

-1.2.
-What are the 5 biggest directories in /home/datascience, including hidden folders?

 ## Section 2: Log processing with command line tools